-The main skills of an analytics translator are: general technical fluency, project management skills, an entrepreneurial spirit and domain knowledge.
+The main skills of an analytics translator are general technical fluency, project management skills, an entrepreneurial spirit and domain knowledge.
 That last one looks familiar – it’s the overlapping skill between the analytics translator and data scientists.

 There is no typical background for an analytics translator.
 In practice, we see that successful analytics translators have strong business backgrounds, which helps them to quickly understand the client or business and find the true cause for a use case.

-Analytics translators do not necessarily have in-depth training in programming or modeling.
+Nevertheless, Analytics translators do not necessarily have in-depth training in programming or modeling.
 A common misconception is that an analytics translator is also a scrum master, but that is not an area of expertise related to analytics translating.

 So, is this just a sexy career move, or a truly crucial role?